greenpau/caddy-authorize/README.md

 }
 ```

+Next, notice that Prometheus route the the **primary** in its authorization
+context.
+It has the default setting for the entire context, i.e. all the
+routes with `jwt` directive.

+The `primary` indicates that the instance is the primary instance in its
+authorization context.

 Please note that the `jwt` directive instucts the instance of the
 plugin to inherit all of its properties from the `primary` instance.
 This greatly simplifies the configuration.